- Academics Menu

 The Early Childhood Program is designed to give students the academic background and practical skills necessary to work effectively with young children and their families.
 Graduates will be prepared to use nationally recognized, evidence based best practice techniques in order to promote developmentally appropriate physical, social, emotional, and cognitive growth in young children.

-Using National Association for the Education of Young Children’s (NAEYC) Standards, professional learning outcomes for Early Childhood students have been identified in the following areas:
+Using National Association for the Education of Young Children’s (NAEYC) Standards, Student Learning Outcomes are as follows:

 - Promoting child development and learning